Lorillard Tobacco Company

 In 1887 Lorillard constructed an annex between First and Second streets.
 Besides the manufacturing plant in Jersey City, it maintained corporate offices at 114 Water Street in New York City.

-By 1910, Lorillard became part of the American Tobacco Company.
-The following year, Lorillard, which retained its name, began construction of a new factory on the Thompson estate in the Marion section of Jersey City on 170 city lots for the employment of 4000 to 5000 workers.
+By 1910, Lorillard became part of the American Tobacco Company controlled by James Buchanan Duke (1856-1925) of Greensboro NC.
+In 1884, Duke had acquired the license for an automated cigarette-rolling machine from its developer James A. Bonsack of the Bonsack Machine Company.
+Duke also consolidated the tobacco industry into a consortium under the American Tobacco Co. name, soon called the "tobacco trust."
+Lorillard, however, retained its name.
+It constructed a new factory on the Thompson estate in the Marion section of Jersey City on 170 city lots for the employment of 4000 to 5000 workers.
 The six-story building was a fireproof structure of steel and brick and was located in the proximity of the Pennsylvania, the Lackawanna, the Susquehanna and the Erie railroads for shipment of its products nationwide.

-After the US Supreme Court found the American Tobacco Company "in restraint of trade," Lorillard became an independent company again, operating its "plug" factory at 111 First Street to about 1919 and its cigar factory at 104 First Street to about 1928; the latter building was destroyed by fire, circa 1990.
+In 1911, the US Supreme Court found the American Tobacco Company "in restraint of trade" under the provisions of the Sherman Antitrust Act of 1890 (United States v.
+American Tobacco Co).
+The company was divided into the American Tobacco Company, Leggett & Meyers and P. Lorillard.
+Lorillard became an independent company again.
+It operated its "plug" factory at 111 First Street to about 1919 and its cigar factory at 104 First Street to about 1928; the latter building was destroyed by fire, circa 1990.
 In 1905 the warehouse was taken over by the Butler Corporation, a distributor to independent variety stores, and in 1928 the main Lorillard facility was taken over by J.R.
 Reynolds, the manufacturers of "Camel" cigarettes.

 | By: Carmela Karnoutsos